ClaireGSB/demo-recorder/README.md

 # Demo Recorder

-A tool for automatically recording web application demos using Puppeteer.
+A tool for automatically recording web application demos and / or taking screenshots using Puppeteer and a simple config file.
 Creates smooth, professional-looking demo videos with visible mouse movements and natural interactions.

 ## Features